(I may earn a small commission from the products mentioned in this post.)

-Maybe they want to attend a wedding, visit family, or just go on vacation.
+Maybe they want to attend a wedding, visit family, or just go on a vacation.
 In each case, you’ll need to be careful to follow your doctor’s advice and do your best to work hard with physical therapy after surgery.

 If you’re in good shape going into surgery, and if the surgery goes well, you should be able to fly within 10 weeks of surgery.
 In this article, I’ll share my experience flying 10 weeks after undergoing a total knee replacement.

 I took precautions (and got lucky) when scheduling my flight and reserving my seat.
 These included

 - Getting an aisle seat so that I could stretch my right leg